mutantmonkey/yubikey-googleauth/README.md

    output a result in hex.
 4. Program that secret into your Yubikey as a HMAC-SHA1 challenge-response key.
    I had to use the GUI tool available from Yubico.
-5. Whenever you are prompted for a one-time password from google, just run `google.py` and the output will be a one-time password usable for up to one minute 30 seconds.
+5. Whenever you are prompted for a one-time password from Google, just run `otp.py` and the output will be a one-time password usable for up to one minute 30 seconds.